-A Year as Trainee at the David Livingstone Birthplace: Lara Lasisi
+A Year as Trainee at David Livingstone Birthplace: Lara Lasisi

 My name is Lara Lasisi.
-For the last year I have worked as a trainee at the David Livingstone Birthplace.
+For the last year I have worked as a trainee at David Livingstone Birthplace.

 I am part of the Yoruba community group who reside in South Western Nigeria.
 The Yoruba people are known for our dress sense, arts and culture.
 Music also holds a special cultural important to my people with the Yoruba drumming technique having been adopted across the world.

 My traineeship was organised through the Next Step Initiative’s Ethnic Minority Career Museum & Built Environment Heritage Programme 2019 .
 I was one of the 16 African and Caribbean individuals selected for the programme which aimed to increase diversity in heritage sector by training trainees to become museum professionals.